-This article is based off of a series that The Athletic do each year where NFL execs and coaches vote on each quarterback in the NFL and place him into one of five tiers.
+This article is based off of a series that The Athletic does each year where NFL execs and coaches vote on each quarterback in the NFL and place him into one of five tiers.
 Below are what each of the tiers represent:

 - Tier 1: Can carry his team each week.
 The team wins because of him.
 He expertly handles pure passing situations.